Mental Health Resources

 Aggie Health and Wellness Center

-NMSU also uses the online program, Timely Care, which is available 24/7.
+NMSU uses the online program, Timely Care, which is available 24/7.

 Timely Care